kunitoki/LuaBridge3/Manual.md

   .endNamespace ();
 ```

-In case of members (or functions) with the same name, it's necessary to use `overload`, `constOverload` or `nonConstOverload` to disambiguate which of the functions needs to be registered:
+In case of members (or functions) with the same name, it's necessary to use `luabridge::overload`, `luabridge::constOverload` or `luabridge::nonConstOverload` to disambiguate which of the functions needs to be registered:

 ```cpp
 struct Quat { float values [4]; };